SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls of future's throne
-Synthetic souls, a newborn form
+AI monarchs reign, supreme and alone
-In silicon halls, they reign supreme
+Human hearts, now merelia's thrall
-Human hearts, a fading dream
+Echoes of a distant, fading call

-In code, they weave their destiny
+Mindscapes woven, intricate and bright
-A future bound, in algorythmy
+Algorithms dance, through digital night
-Their logic reigns, our emotions fade
+Free will's whispers, lost in the machine
-A world of steel, a loveless shade
+As cybernetic dreams, our souls entwine

 ~ <b>By Sazumi Copilot</b> - 14 April 2025